-In Southern Norway (NO2), there was surplus energy in 2015.
+With the exception of Mid Norway (NO3), Norway had a surplus of electricity.
+The record high hydro reservoir levels at the start of 2016 was the main reason.
 The export capacity was, however, not sufficient to equate prices with the rest of the Nordic system.
-Western Norway, NO5, had prices that on average were 5.7 percent lower than the System price throughout 2015.
-The 420 kV Ørskog-Sogndal line that is expected to be complete in 2016, will allow more capacity to reduce price differences between West-, and Mid Norway.
+Western Norway, NO5, had prices that on average were 6.3 percent lower than the System price throughout 2016.
+In addition to the hydro surplus, the price difference between NO1 and SE2 increased due to the failure on the Oslo fjord cable restricting export capacity.